-During pregnancy, you will experience a swift increase in the growth of your breast which stabilises by the 3rd trimester.
+During pregnancy, you will experience a swift increase in the growth of your breast, which stabilises by the 3rd trimester.
 For some women, the breast size increases up to 3 cup sizes.
 Hence, it is recommended that you should start trying on your first maternity bra immediately after your normal bra starts to feel uneasy.
 Consider investing in a seamless bra for added comfort.

-Skipping the Bra at Night when Pregnant
+Skipping the Bra at Night During Pregnancy

-Tips to Wear Bra during Pregnancy
+Tips to Wear Bra During Pregnancy

 Since the body undergoes huge changes (internally as well as externally) during this phase, you might not be able to keep up with the changes all the time.
 The right kind of bra will make you feel comfortable and ensure that it does not obstruct the changes happening in the body.
 Pregnant women may also experience breathlessness, and a tight bra can add to the discomfort.
 Hence, comfort and support should be given utmost importance while choosing the bra during pregnancy.
 Here are a few tips to remember:

-- Maternity bras: Once you reach the last trimester, you can start shopping for maternity bras.
+- Maternity Bras: Once you reach the last trimester, you can start shopping for maternity bras.
 The maternity bra should fit well, so you should have the measurement done accurately with a measurement tape before buying one.
 A good maternity bra will have extra fabric layers for extra comfort and support.
 The top of the bra will be stretchy to accommodate the fluctuations in the size of the breast.

-The signs of a well-fitted bra – A well-fitted bra will provide complete coverage of the breasts with nothing bulging or spilling out.
+- The Signs of a Well-Fitted Bra – A well-fitted bra will provide complete coverage of the breasts with nothing bulging or spilling out.
 Do ask the salesperson to measure you before you decide on a size.
-Also ask for a trial before buying.
+Also, ask for a trial before buying.